 Where can you taste and buy the Chinon wines?

 More than 150 wine growers produce wines with the Chinon appellation on clay-limestone or sandy clay soils.
 Some are located on the hillsides along the Vienne River or north of Chinon, in a place called les puys du chinonais.
 This area is particularly warm with a Mediterranean kind of climate, making the wines particularly tasty.

 But you know what?
 Why not come and have a look for yourself!
-You will have a large choice of wineries to visit and wines to taste along with a great variety of activities like a wine themed escape game or a horse carriage ride in the vineyards or the visit of the “cave de la Sibylle” and its contemporary scenography… Live an unforgettable experience!
+You will have a large choice of wineries to visit and wines to taste along with a great variety of activities like a wine themed escape game or the visit of the “cave de la Sibylle” and its contemporary scenography… Live an unforgettable experience!
 Click on the map just below.